devopsacademyau/academy/classes/02class/exercises/c02-network02/README.md

 # Subnetting

-Commit your work in a text file under your folder name.
+Commit all your answers to a text file `c02-network02.txt` under your folder name.

 ### Given a AWS network range, slice it in 4 small subnets and identify how many usable hosts for each one of them.